7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 3. KFF Health Policy.
 (2023).
 Claims Denials and Appeals in ACA Marketplace Plans. kff.org

 4. Rosen, J., et al. (2024).
-Elimination of Behavioral Health Wait Times: Impact on Revenues.
+Elimination of Behavioral Health Wait Times.
 Psychiatric Services. psychiatryonline.org

 TS